awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

 ...
 ```

-To learn more, see [Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.
+To learn more, see [Introduction to Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.

 ## Step 2: Create the API<a name="search-example-api"></a>